josh-c-2002/Birds-Arent-Real-Analysis/README.md

-# Birds Aren't Real on Twitter
+# Birds Aren't Real on Twitter, Apparently ⛔🐦‍⬛
+## Introduction
+This is a small data analysis project